Qatar sports anti-corruption group lays off staff

-DOHA An anti-corruption sports watchdog funded by Qatar as part of its rapid rise as a destination for major sporting events is laying off about a quarter of its staff in a rare case of the Gulf monarchy scaling back.
+DOHA, April 27 An anti-corruption sports watchdog funded by Qatar as part of its rapid rise as a destination for major sporting events, is laying off about a quarter of its staff in a rare case of the Gulf monarchy scaling back.

 The International Center for Sports Security (ICSS), which campaigns on sporting security, safety and integrity, told 20 employees their jobs would go due to budget cuts, said a source who declined to be named as he was not authorized to speak publicly.